 The Cyril Stares Trophy is a Pairs competition only open to those bowlers who don’t yet have their names on the Club Honours Boards.

 You are encouraged to enter as many competitions as you are eligible for.
-All competitions except for the Family Pairs are ‘drawn’, meaning that the people you play with are randomly drawn out of a hat; you won’t know who you are playing with until the ‘draw’ goes up on the Noticeboard.
-For the Family Pairs you enter as a Pair.
+All competitions except for the Senior Pairs are ‘drawn’, meaning that the people you play with are randomly drawn out of a hat; you won’t know who you are playing with until the ‘draw’ goes up on the Noticeboard.
+For the Senior Pairs you enter as a Pair.